will-io/swe432-servlet/README.md

 # Using Heroku to deploy servlets and JSPs

-This tutorial will show you how to deploy a Heroku app that runs servlets and JSPs.
+This tutorial will show you how to deploy and develop a Heroku app that runs servlets and JSPs.
+There are two activities covered in this tutorial: deployment will cover how to obtain a remote repository, making a copy of it in your own repository, persisting changes from your local instance to your remote one in GitHub and automatically deploy your app in Heroku, and development will cover how to build and run your app locally.

 Check the currently deployed version: https://swe432tomcat.herokuapp.com